 The wilderness and wildlife which surrounds us, and the enjoyment, peace and tranquility they afford, are essential to the experience of this Place for our Community and for our visitors.
 It is because the quality of our natural environment underpins so many of our Important Things, as well as a successful tourist economy, that we aspire to take a greater role in its stewardship.
 Our goal in this is to ensure developments or improvements are appropriately scaled, sensitive to the finer detail, and work with our vulnerable native flora and fauna, and historically-rich landscape and iconic views.
-Our desired approach entails three strands; greater support for resident-led ecosystem services, proper Community consultation by land owners on their management plans, and preservation of our dark skies.
+Our desired approach entails three strands; greater support for environmental restoration (including the reinstatement of heritage upland grazing practices), proper Community consultation by land owners on their management plans, and preservation of our dark skies.
 We believe this approach will not only contribute to the greater good by restoring the richness, stability and integrity of our natural environment, but can also create new development opportunities, provide environmentally-sound tourist attractions, while ensuring our cherished landscape is enjoyed, admired and respected by visitors and residents alike for posterity.